clelandlab/quick/docs/API References/helper.md

 s.write_data(data)
 ```

 Write data to a data saver.
 The data will be **immediately appended** to the data file.
 Actual file writing is performed in this method.
-Numerical data will be saved as scientific notation with 6 digits after the dot, eg. `0.123456e-3`.
+Numerical data will be saved as scientific notation with 10 digits significant figures, eg. `1.234567890e-3`.
 This function can be called repetitively to keep appending data.

 **Parameters**: